adamant/adamant.language.reference/src/ideas.md

 ## Generics

-### Meta Functions

-Functions with no runtime parameters that would always be evaluated at compile time.
-These would be declared by omitting the parens (i.e. `fn foo[n: size] -> Type`).
-They would be called without parens (i.e. `foo[45]`).
-Initially these seem like a cool idea.
-However there are some serious issues.
-They can't be generic in the types the operate on.
-For example, it wouldn't be possible to create a function that evaluated something as a const expression by passing it as a parameter (i.e. `constant[some_function()]`).
-That would not be possible because the function can't be generic in the type of its parameter.
-It might seem that meta functions would be useful for evaluating types, but pure functions can already be used for this.
-For example a pure function `fn tuple_of(params types: Array[Type]) -> Type` which constructs the tuple type for a list of types can already be written and (assuming it is pure) called in a type context.
-It would seem the only thing meta functions would allow one to do is create functions that appeared to be type constructors in the same way generic classes are.
-One question there is whether they would need to return a metatype for consistency with the way classes work.
-It isn't clear this would add much value when one can already use regular functions to construct types.

-If one curried meta functions or allowed direct declaration, then maybe they could be generic.
-For example, `fn constant[T] -> [v: T] -> T` would accept a generic type parameter, then return a meta function that would take a value of that type and return it.
-It isn't clear whether the inference system could handle that.
-Alternatively, one could allow them to be directly declared as `fn constant[T][v: T] -> T`.

 ### Default To Inferred

 Generic parameters can be given a default value.
 However, there are cases where one expects that users of a class will often want to pass one argument but have later arguments inferred.
 As an example, fixed size arrays `Unsafe_Array[n: size, T]` will need the size specified, but will often be able to infer the type parameter.
 Of course, this can already be fairly easily done with `Unsafe_Array[5, _]` at the use site.
 However, it could be useful to allow the class to declare that a parameter can be inferred if it is not used.
 One possible syntax for this would be `Unsafe_Array[n: size, T = _]`.
 Another possible syntax would be to allow curried or nested generics: `Unsafe_Array[n: size][T]`.
 Thus the first argument would be specified, but the second inferred.
 That syntax might imply that using the type would require double brackets as `Unsafe_Array[5][int]` which is odd.